Assist physicians and patients in gaining a precise comprehension of the situation.

 Table A: Fracture Care Coding options for nonsurgical fracture care

 |Global Fracture Care

 |Closed treatment code (includes casting)

 |Follow-up Visits Post Global

 |Follow-up Visits Post Non-global Fracture Care

 |Casting CPT® (2 casts) using modifier 58

-Proper Documentation for Fracture Care Is Key
+Accurate Documentation Essential for Fracture Care

-- Was an immobilization device provided?
+- Was an immobilization device supplied?

-- Was medication/pain management provided?
+- Was medication or pain management administered?